Matpires02/portujava/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --base-href /portujava/ --aot=true --build-optimizer=true --optimization=true` to build the project.
 The build artifacts will be stored in the `dist/` directory.

 ## Running unit tests